 Will Smith (Bright) teaches Kevin James (Becky) how to pick up women in Hitch, directed by Andy Tennant (Sweet Home Alabama).
 Smith stars as Alex “Hitch” Hitchens, a professional “date doctor” who takes on a new client, the sweet but hapless Albert Brennaman (James), in order to get him a date with his crush, the beautiful Allegra Cole (Amber Valletta).
 But romance is a tough business, and Hitch gets a taste of his own medicine in this 2005 rom-com when he falls for workaholic gossip columnist Sara (Eva Mendes), who’s unimpressed by the usual tricks of his trade.
 Adam Arkin (Pig) and Michael Rapaport (Atypical) also star.

 Directed by Karyn Kusama (Girlfight) and written by Diablo Cody (Forbidden Fruits), Jennifer’s Body stars Megan Fox (Till Death) as Jennifer Check, a popular high school student whose best friend, Anita “Needy” Lesnicki (Amanda Seyfried), narrates this 2009 horror comedy from solitary confinement at a psychiatric hospital.
 Years ago, the beautiful Jennifer was possessed by a demon and began killing and eating her male classmates.
-Quiet, studious Needy — whose lifelong friendship with Jennifer is bellied by toxic codependency and frequent bullying — is forced to figure out a way to stop her reign of terror before it’s too late.
+Quiet, studious Needy — whose lifelong friendship with Jennifer is belied by toxic codependency and frequent bullying — is forced to figure out a way to stop her reign of terror before it’s too late.
 Johnny Simmons (Girlboss), J.K.
 Simmons (The Closer), Amy Sedaris (BoJack Horseman), and Adam Brody (Nobody Wants This) also star.

 Four zombie apocalypse survivors, known only by the names of their origin cities, band together in Ruben Fleischer’s 2009 horror comedy Zombieland.
 When the cautious Columbus (Jesse Eisenberg) — who has a strict set of rules for living in this post-apocalyptic hellscape — meets the rough-and-tumble Tallahassee (Woody Harrelson), they agree to stick together for a greater chance of survival.
-But their plans change when they meet a pair of con artist sisters, Wichita (Emma Stone) and Little Rock (Breslin), with whom they form an uneasy alliance.
+But their plans change when they meet a pair of con artist sisters, Wichita (Emma Stone) and Little Rock (Abigail Breslin), with whom they form an uneasy alliance.
 The foursome battles zombies, invades Bill Murray’s mansion, and slowly becomes a family over the course of their time together.
 But can they find a safe place to call home?

 The gang returns to battle a new breed of the undead in Zombieland: Double Tap, which is also available to stream on Netflix.